 I do have a skylight in my bathroom, which is larger than the vents.
 I can buy the same product for this opening, but it’s significantly more expensive at $40.
 So instead, I will opt to cut a piece of foam board to provide the same benefit.

 The exterior doors in RVs are relatively thin and do not provide much insulating value.
 The window is also an exceptionally cold spot that can lead to heat loss.
 To address this, I bought a custom cover made out of Reflexit, the same material on the backside of the vent covers.
 This cover attaches with velcro strips that you can easily remove to let light into the living area.

-RV windows are probably the DIY project that will result in the most significant improvement for heat retention.
-Unfortunately, these windows are single pane and not very efficient.
+RV windows are probably the DIY project that will result in the most significant improvement in heat retention.
+Unfortunately, these windows are single-pane and not very efficient.
 You can correct this with two simple retrofits: window wrap and Reflexit.
 I decided to do both.

 Wrapping the windows is cost-effective and straightforward.
 For $10, I purchased a window insulation kit that was enough to cover all ten windows in my RV.
 Installation could be tedious, but as you get the hang of it, it moves pretty quickly.

 To install, you start by measuring each window and cutting a piece of film a few inches bigger.
 Next, you apply the included two-sided tape around the frame of the windows and carefully align the film edges with the tape.
 Next, press the film to make sure you have a good seal.
 The last step, and most rewarding, is to apply heat with a hair dryer or heat gun (on low) and watch the plastic wrap shrink taught.
 If done correctly, you can barely even notice the film on the windows.
 However, be careful not to use too much heat, or you may burn a hole in the wrap.
 Ask me how I know?